VW Bug Ads

 1961

 VW Bug - Black and white 10" x 13" ad that deals with the fact that Volkswagen is so concerned with giving the public a superior product that they will resort to overdoing the job.
 The ad has a picture that shows four VW Bug bodies stacked, one on top of another, and the ad headline laments that "Volkswagen overdoes it again: 4 coats of paint".
-The ad text explains why they feel it is necessary to use four coats of paint and describe the method used.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad text explains why they feel it is necessary to use four coats of paint and why when three would be more than enough.
+For the same reason that they do the inside of the door jamb like the outside of the car and why they seal the underside of the car more like a ship's bottom than a car's.
+They claim that coat one goes on and then it is baked.
+Coat two then goes on and it is baked again.
+Then they sand every visible inch by hand.
+Then Coat Three goes on, baked and sanded again.
+Then, finally, coat four is applied and baked.
+These four coats gave the impression that you wouldn't look at it, you would look into it.

 March 10, 1961